QuentinRa/blog.quentinra.dev/operating-systems/windows/knowledge/index.md

 [![windowsfundamentals2x0x](../../../cybersecurity/_badges/thm/windowsfundamentals2x0x.svg)](https://tryhackme.com/room/windowsfundamentals2x0x)

 If you don't use PowerShell, which is Linux friendly so most Unix commands are available, here are some commands that you will most likely use.
-See [comparison of cmdlets with similar commands](https://en.wikipedia.org/wiki/PowerShell#Comparison_of_cmdlets_with_similar_commands).
+See the [comparison of cmdlets with similar commands](https://en.wikipedia.org/wiki/PowerShell#Comparison_of_cmdlets_with_similar_commands).
 If you need help, use `command /?`, `help command`, `command /help`...

 <div class="row row-cols-md-2 mt-4"><div>